 Is there a legal limit on the size of assessment increases for mutual water companies?

 No. Bylaws may establish limits, but the law does not.

 How many people are served by mutual water companies in California?

-Approximately 1.3 million people are served by over 500 mutual water companies in California.
+Approximately 1.3 million people are served by nearly one-thousand mutual water companies in California.
 Some are small and some serve several thousand people.